The Atiyah-Bott formula and connectivity in chiral Koszul duality: An application to the Atiyah-Bott formula

 Unfortunately, one does not know how to directly prove that~\eqref{eq:atiyah-bott-canonical-map} is an equivalence.
 Instead, \cite{gaitsgory_weils_2014} proceeds with an equivalence of a dual nature, which we will now briefly recall.

-The main player in this step is the affine Grassmannian, or more precisely, a factorizable version of the affine Grassmannian.
-Let $G, X$ as above.
-The factorizable affine Grassmannian of $G$, denoted by $\Gr_{\Ran X'}$, is the prestack such that for each scheme $S$,
+The main player in this step is the affine Grassmannian, or more precisely, a factorizable version thereof.
+Let $G$ and $X$ be as above.
+The factorizable affine Grassmannian of $G$, denoted by $\Gr_{\Ran X'}$, is the prestack whose $S$-points are given by

-where \begin{enumerate}[(i)] \item $\matheur{P}$ is a $G$-bundle over $S\times X$ \item $I$ is a non-empty finite subset of $X'(S)$ \item $\alpha$ is a trivialization of $\matheur{P}$ on the complement of the graph of $I$. \end{enumerate}
+where \begin{enumerate}[(i)] \item $\matheur{P}$ is a $G$-bundle over $S\times X$, \item $I$ is a non-empty finite subset of $X'(S)$, \item $\alpha$ is a trivialization of $\matheur{P}$ on the complement of the graph of $I$. \end{enumerate}

 From the definition, we have the following natural morphism